ecmwf-training/c3s-training-submodule-sat-obs-hydro-cryo/intro.md

 # C3S satellite observations (ECV) - hydrology and cryosphere tutorial

 Satellite observations play a crucial role in monitoring various aspects of the Earth's atmosphere, surface, and cryosphere.
-This tutorial series explores the utilization of satellite data for comprehensive meteorological analyses and environmental monitoring for Hydrology and Cryosphere domains.
+This tutorial series explores the utilization of satellite data for comprehensive meteorological analyses and environmental monitoring for hydrology and cryosphere domains.

 ## Surface water